reggi/writing/2015-07-19-address-api.md

 ### Managing parcel / address requests

-From this menu you can access each request ideally filter out some of this infromation so you can better manage it.
+From this menu you can access each request ideally filter out some of this information so you can better manage it.

 Features:

 * filter out information from each request
-* Search for specific user / site / app
+* Search for specific `User` / `Site` / `App`
-* If buffer time is available be able to route the parcel to another address.
+* If `buffer time` is available be able to route the parcel to another address.

 ```
 - Site "jcrew.com" requested your latest address.